Tyson Foods: Acquisitions and investments

 The Tyson logo, used as a corporate logo from 1978 to 2017.
 It has been used, with minor changes, since 1972.
 It continues to be used as a logo on Tyson brand products.
 An adapted logo (with Foods wordmark) is currently used as corporate logo since 2024.

 The Tyson Foods corporate logo, used from 2017 to 2024.

-In 2001, Tyson Foods acquired IBP, Inc., the largest beef packer and number two pork processor in the United States., for US$3.2 billion in cash and stock.
-Along with its purchase of IBP, it also acquired the naming rights to an event center in Sioux City, Iowa.
+In 2001, Tyson Foods acquired IBP, Inc., the largest beef packer and number two pork processor in the United States, for US$3.2 billion in cash and stock.
+Along with its purchase of IBP, it acquired the naming rights to an event center in Sioux City, Iowa.
 Tyson has also acquired such companies as Hudson Foods Company, Garrett poultry, Washington Creamery, Franz Foods, Prospect Farms, Krispy Kitchens, Ocoma Foods, Cassady Broiler, Vantress Pedigree, Wilson Foods, Honeybear Foods, Mexican Original, Valmac Industries, Heritage Valley, Lane Poultry, Cobb-Vantress, Holly Farms, Wright Brand Foods, Inc. and Don Julio Foods.

-On May 29, 2014, the company announced a $6.13 billion cash offer to acquire all the shares in Hillshire Brands, two days after a $6.4 billion cash and shares bid for Hillshire by Pilgrim's Corp.
-In June 2014, Tyson won the bidding war against Pilgrim's Pride, agreeing to buy the maker of Jimmy Dean sausage and Ball Park hot dogs for $8.5 billion.
+In June 2014, Tyson won a bidding war against Pilgrim's Pride, agreeing to pay $8.5 billion for the purchase of Hillshire Brands, the maker of Jimmy Dean sausage and Ball Park hot dogs.
 On July 28, 2014, the company said it would sell its Mexican and Brazilian poultry businesses to JBS S.A. for $575 million and use the proceeds to pay down debt from its pending $7.7 billion purchase of Hillshire Brands Co.

 In April 2017, Tyson announced plans to acquire AdvancePierre Foods Holdings, a supplier of packaged sandwiches, for approximately $3.2 billion.
 The acquisition was completed on June 7, 2017.

-In November 2017, Tyson Foods bought the Philadelphia-based cheesesteak company Original Philly Holdings.
+In November 2017, Tyson Foods bought Philadelphia-based cheesesteak company Original Philly Holdings.